BanditTech/WingmanReloaded/install/basic.md

 * Change the "Base Color" to match against
 * Change the variance from the base color it will consider matching

+> For mana, be careful of being too loose matching (high variance) because of issues inside the azurite mines (matching blue colors behind the transparent mana globe)

+> For HP be wary of the issue of matching health inside the Azurite mines (when inside the darkness it will overlay with black swirling effect)

+> Also be mindful of the similar colors on the overlay of the globe itself, which will cause the value to never go below its position.

 ## Assign Scroll Locations